Top 4 Signs of a Pool Leak in your yard

 1. Wet Spot in your Yard

-Many of us have heard that if there is a wet spot in the yard that it is probably from a pool leak.
+The first of four signs of a pool leak in your yard is a wet spot!
+Many of us have heard that if there is a wet spot in the yard, it is probably from a pool leak.
 This is the case often enough.
-However, it isn’t always true, AND often times pools leak without showing any signs at all.
+However, it isn’t always true, AND pools can leak without showing any outward signs at all.

-So, check if your irrigation system might be causing the wet spot as well.
+So, check if your irrigation system might be causing the wet spot.
 We have seen wet spots travel over from neighbor’s yards as well, so a wet spot might not always be from the pool, but it’s a good indicator.

 This is another very common thing we see in pool leaks.
 Again, most pool leaks don’t show signs like this, but it happens often enough that if you see it, it would be wise to suspect your pool.